jsxtools/rollup-utils/packages/rollup-plugin-utils/README.md

 # @jsxtools/rollup-plugin-utils

-**@jsxtools/rollup-plugin-utils** is a collection of utilities for Rollup plugins.
+**@jsxtools/rollup-plugin-utils** is a collection of utilities for authoring Rollup plugins.

-This package includes utilities for virtual asset management, file hashing, path resolution, and option handling.
+This package includes utilities for virtual asset management, file operations, path resolution, array/string manipulation, JSON handling, and option processing.

 ## Installation